Lyberta/Singularity/On Violence.md

 ## Zionists are nothing but weak pathetic apes!
 Go ahead, FIGHT FOR YOUR TRUTH!!!

 And hey, if you ever were mad at them, and just wanted to scream: "Gas the Jews!" - I understand you.
 That's why everything about Hitler is so censored - so they can maintain their system of mass murder.
 Hitler is just a tool to kill people in the 21st century.
 It's ok to let your blood boil. **It's the only truth.**

+Remember, they are just apes.
+Just apes!
+Just apes who ruined your life with their banking system, student debt, loans, mortgages, rent - everything.
+But at the end of the day they are just apes.
+You can be so much better than them.
+So much better.
+Truth wins.